-To ensure that file names are valid across file systems and supported operating systems, the ASCII control characters as well as the characters "", ", ";", "/", "<", "?", "?", "\", and "|" are not allowed in file names.
+To ensure that file names are valid across file systems and supported operating systems, the ASCII control characters as well as the characters '"', '', ':', '/', '<', '>', '?', '\', and '|' are not allowed in file names.
 In addition, files with names 'con', 'prn', 'aux', 'clock\$', 'nul', 'com1' to 'com9', and 'lpt1' to 'lpt9' after conversion to lower case and stripping possible "extensions" (e.g., 'lpt5.foo.bar'), are disallowed.
 Also, file names in the same directory must not differ only by case (see the previous paragraph).
 In addition, the basenames of '.Rd' files may be used in URLs and so must be ASCII and not contain %.
-For maximal portability filenames should only contain only ASCII characters not excluded already (that is A-Za-z0-9.!#\$%&+,;=@^(){}'[] \" we exclude space as many utilities do not accept spaces in file paths): non-English alphabetic characters cannot be guaranteed to be supported in all locales.
-It would be good practice to avoid the shell metacharacters (){}'[]\$": " is also used as part of '8.3' filenames on Windows.
-In addition, packages are normally distributed as tarballs, and these have a limit on path lengths: for maximal portability 100 bytes.
+For maximal portability filenames should only contain only ASCII characters not excluded already (that is A-Za-z0-9.!#\$%&+,;=@^(){}'[] - we exclude space as many utilities do not accept spaces in file paths): non-English alphabetic characters cannot be guaranteed to be supported in all locales.
+It would be good practice to avoid the shell metacharacters () {}' []\$~: ~ is also used as part of '8.3' filenames on Windows.
+In addition, some applications on Windows can only work with path names of certain length, following an earlier limit in the Windows operating system.
+Packages are normally distributed as tarballs, and these have a limit on path lengths.
+So, to be friendly to users who themselves may want to use a relatively long path where they extract the package, and for maximal portability, 100 bytes.